JAmcevoy/How_We_Game/README.md

     #### User Questions
     1. I started the survey and logged in as a user.
-    2. I went through the first question a selected a random letter on my keyboard (L, K, H and anyhting that wasn't A, B, C or D)
+    2. I went through the first question a selected a random letter on my keyboard (L, K, H and anything that wasn't A, B, C or D)
             - **Input** = yes
            - **Result** = Invalid choice.
 Please choose B, C, D, A..
         - **Input** = 43903645